benmorehouse/backlog/README.md

  - Build out the coursework for the class you are interested in.
  - Do the udemy course for Docker?
  - Build an algorithm visualizer for USC!
 This would be very cool to show off in interviews!
+ - Build an algorithm that does search engine type of dictionary search - CLI
+ - Built a real life compiler and displayer for the basic programming language implementation you worked on.

  - # Thanksgiving Week Hacking

  - Learn the 5 JS development frameworks for Web Publishing
  - Build out the iOS app more:
- - - implement Firebase RDS
- - - Stripe implementation
  - - Get the QR code implementation finished

  - Build out the website for Helper:
  - - Build it using Vue JS!

- - Built out the website for the presentation for the class
- - - s